Health & Wellness

 You will need to complete the necessary form(s) below, print them out to obtain the physician's signature and then return the completed form to the school before any medication will be given at school.

-If you have any questions, please contact your building main office or the school nurse at eplinge@masonk12.net; (517) 883-8115.
+If you have any questions, please contact your building main office, the school nurse or call (517) 883-8115.

 Forms for medication while at school are also available in your building main office.